 3. Applicants currently in active clinical or clinical and academic practice in a UK educationally approved training post (CT/ST/LAT or equivalent) holding either a National Training Number (NTN) or Deanery Reference Number (DRN) will be considered as having had their foundation competences assessed on entry to their current post and do not need to demonstrate these again, regardless of when the foundation competences were signed off.
 Applicants in this category who relinquish their NTN or DRN between the time of application and commencement will be required to submit a Certificate of Readiness to Enter Specialty Training for the period out of training.

-Certificates of Readiness to Enter Specialty Training will be accepted where the assessed post has been wholly undertaken for at least three months (continuous period), whole time equivalent (WTE) since January 2016, even if the form is not the one dated 2019.
-Prior to 2019 recruitment, the Certificate was known as the Alternative Certificate of Foundation Competence.
+Certificates of Readiness to Enter Specialty Training will be accepted where the assessed post has been wholly undertaken for at least three months (continuous period), whole time equivalent (WTE) since January 2017, even if the form is not the one dated 2020.
+Prior to 2019/2020 recruitment, the Certificate was known as the Alternative Certificate of Foundation Competence.
 These will still be accepted if they cover the time period specified above.

 Clinical attachments/unpaid work do not count as experience